mosqu1t0/CodeSheep-SpringBoot/README.md

 ### POST: `/user`

-Obviously, this api is for registering account.
+Obviously, this is for registering account.

 it needs <b>two params</b>:
 - email